 NY: Coward-McCann 1941

 “Historical novel of the War of 1812 as it was fought out in the west.
 Young Roderick Hale of Boston learns from his lawyer that he has fallen her to a vast estate on the Miami river near Dayton, Ohio.
 Resolving to go west to claim his inheritance, he falls in with Capt.
 Abijah Stark, western scout and ranger, and the two form an odd partnership.
 Their joint adventures are described with considerable humor and there is some promise in the early chapters of a plot.
 This evaporates, and the book should be read as straight narrative giving a clear idea of the times.” -Wisconsin Bulletin.
-War of 1812, historical fiction.
+War of 1812, Michigan historical fiction book.

 We have thousands of free books of short stories, and hundreds in audio